airyhq/airy/CONTRIBUTING.md

 We use a couple of language specific linters.
 For Bazel code we use [buildifier](https://github.com/bazelbuild/buildtools/tree/master/buildifier), for web projects [prettier](https://prettier.io/), and for Java [CheckStyle](https://checkstyle.sourceforge.io/).

-Java linting is run as a test, so depending on the package you can run
+Java linting is run as a test, so depending on the package you can run:

 ```sh
 bazel test //my/package:checkstyle